anjackson/anjackson.github.io/content/about/index.md

 So now the journey back to digital preservation _in general_ begins.
 I am taking on the role of _Preservation Registries Technical Architect_ at the [_Digital Preservation Coalition (DPC)_](https://dpconline.org), working on a project called _"Building registries of digital preservation good practice"_.
 Through this project and the DPC, I'm hoping I can generalise what I've learned and use it to help the wider digital preservation community.

-My career trajectory might be unusual, but because the field of digital preservation is *all* interface, there's a wide range of people from a lot of different backgrounds working in this nexus between the cultural and the technical.
-This range is powerful, but also ripe for miscommunication, and I worry we fail to learn from our own history.
-Sometimes it feels like the same mistakes are being made over and over again, and I can't tell if we are failing to pool our knowledge, or if each of us needs to fall many times before we can learn to walk, and then to run(.exe)[^2].

-I feel like I've learned a lot, and I want to know if what I've learned might help others.
-I'd also like to know whether or not my own theories and opinions are worth the bytes and/or neurons they are encoded in.
 To this end, I'm going to try to use this site as a way of communicating the things I *think* I've learned over the years, in the hope that others find it useful.
 Or at least interestingly wrong.

 <a data-flickr-embed="true" data-header="true" data-footer="true" href="https://www.flickr.com/photos/66710600@N06" title=""><img src="https://live.staticflickr.com/268/19861049332_60f0ed3348.jpg" width="640" height="480" alt=""/></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>